-- The corporation computes the ratio of its payroll in California (stated in dollars of value) to its payroll everywhere.
+- ^o The corporation computes the ratio of its payroll in California (stated in dollars of value) to its payroll everywhere.
 It computes similar ratios for its California property and sales to property and sales everywhere.
-Note: The payroll and sales factors compare annual expenditures while the property factor uses an average of property owned and rented by the corporation at the beginning of the year and at the end of the year. - The arithmetic average of the three ratios is computed using a denominator of three for agricultural, extractive, savings and loan, and banking or financial activities, while double-weighting the sales factor and using a denominator of four for all other industries.
-This average represents the proportion of the corporation's total activity that it conducts in California. - ° The average ratio computed above is applied to combined total net income to determine the share of the income of the unitary business that is apportioned to California. - ° The corporate tax rate of 8.84% is applied to the net income apportioned to California.
+Note: The payroll and sales factors compare annual expenditures while the property factor uses an average of property owned and rented by the corporation at the beginning of the year and at the end of the year. - [°] The arithmetic average of the three ratios is computed using a denominator of three for agricultural, extractive, savings and loan, and banking or financial institutions, while double-weighting the sales factor and using a denominator of four for all other industries.
+This average represents the proportion of the corporation's total activity that it conducts in California. - [°] The average ratio computed above is applied to combined total net income to determine the share of the income of the unitary business that is apportioned to California. - [°] The corporate tax rate of 8.84% is applied to the net income apportioned to California.

-Table 6 illustrates the application of the apportionment formula to a hypothetical corporation.
-The rules for apportioning income are modified for specialized industries, for example, airlines, professional sports teams, construction contractors, franchisers, trucking companies, and for certain forms of businesses, for example, partnerships and personal service corporations.
-The modifications, established in Regulations issued by the FTB, typically provide special rules for computing the factors used in the apportionment formula.
-In addition, the FTB issued Regulation 25137 that sets forth the circumstances permitting a taxpayer to use a different apportionment formula.
+The rules for apportioning income are modified for specific industries (including, for example, airlines, professional sports teams, construction contractors, franchisors, motion picture and television film producers, and trucking companies).
+In the case of certain forms of businesses, the rules for apportioning income are also modified for partnerships and personal service corporations.
+The modifications, established by Regulations issued by the FTB, typically provide special rules for computing the factors used in the apportionment formula.
+FTB Regulation 25137 sets forth circumstances that allow a departure from the standard formula.
+Table 6 shows the application of the apportionment formula for a hypothetical corporation.